akshayalix/Firewall/README.md

 # Firewalll
- A python script to add malicious IP's to firewall.
+- A python script to add malicious IP's to firewall.

+# Credits

+- The PC security Channel <https://www.youtube.com/@pcsecuritychannel>